jasonnyland/RobotKeys/README.md

 6. An API call is made to Namecheap to create a DNS entry for the subdomain
 7. A watchdog process pings the subdomain every minute until the DNS propogates
 8. Once the URL is valid, the app connects to the server via SSH to copy and execute scripts
-9. Two Docker containers are run; a LetsEncrypt-configured reverse proxy & a WebDAV server
+9. Two Docker containers are run: a LetsEncrypt-configured reverse proxy & a WebDAV server

 ## Sources
 - I started with this SaaS tutorial on Youtube [Full-Stack Web Dev Crash Course](https://bit.ly/3junLhh) because this was my first experience with Javascript, Node.js, and web development.
 This left me with working user validation and Stripe payment integration.